Aceman18/opencv-zero-to-hero/README.md

 # OpenCV Zero to Hero
 Learning OpenCV for python

-# Lessons
+# Breakdown
+This is a log of progress.
+Each lesson has a notebook to go along with it.
+It contains my notes and some examples of code associated with the topic.

 | Lesson | Title | Description/Log | Completed |
 |------|--------|--------|-------|